Principal

 Senior Corps de Ballet

-Kurtis originally hails from Ontario, Canada.
-He began his ballet training at the age of 18 at the Oakville School of Classical Ballet before moving to New York City to complete his ballet training at Ballet Academy East under the direction of Darla Hoover.
-During his time in New York, Kurtis had the opportunity to perform roles like Prince Desire in Sleeping Beauty (staged by Maina Guilgud) and was the recipient of the David Howard Foundation scholarship before joining Alberta Ballet in 2019.
+Kurtis, originally from Ontario, Canada, began his ballet training at the age of 18 at the Oakville School of Classical Ballet.
+He later moved to New York City to complete his studies at Ballet Academy East under the direction of Darla Hoover.
+While in New York, he performed notable roles such as Prince Désiré in The Sleeping Beauty (staged by Maina Gielgud) and was awarded the prestigious David Howard Foundation Scholarship.

 Corps de Ballet